 Frequent communication between testers and developers will help generate ideas on how to improve the product: testers may often suggest how to correct a bug while developers may have ideas on how to test a functionality better.
 Work together to determine the process that will best serve this purpose in every project and the software development lifecycle will run smoothly.

 This aspect of communication between the two teams is critical.
 Developers must understand how to re-create an error to be able to fix it, so software testers must clearly describe every step that must be taken to arrive at that bug.
 Identifying configuration errors and adding any relevant data will make the correction process much easier for developers.
-Good bug report saves developers nerves and time, makes work on bug fix easier and also helps testers in retesting and minimizes the risk of rejecting bug report.
+Good bug report saves developers nerves and time, makes work on bug fixes easier, and also helps testers in retesting and minimizes the risk of rejecting bug reports.

 The number of testers involved in the software development lifecycle will depend on the scale of a given project.
 Large-scale software products may require dedicated testers to check specific components only.
 When multiple people are involved in the testing process, having a clear and unified process for reporting bugs will minimize the potential ambiguities that developers may otherwise encounter.